wp-plugins/thumbnail-grid/readme.txt

 Wrap the text in the caption.
 Normally the text is limited to one line and overflow is indicated by an elipses.
 Please note that, to avoid a misaligned grid, you should set a caption height when wrapping text in a grid that has more than one row. wraptext defaults to FALSE

 aligngrid
-When the gridwidth value is set, set this value to left, right or center
+When the gridwidth value is set, set this value to left, right,  center or autocenter (uses jQuery)

 imagesize
 Media Image sizes are configured in the wordpress admin panel under Settings/Media.
 You can use any size in the plugin.
 The default value is ‘thumb’. thumb thumbnail medium large post-thumbnail (To proportionately size images, try setting the height="100%" width="auto")